 This 10% isn’t set in stone – if you are saving up for something bigger like a wedding or a big overseas trip, do the numbers and see how much you will need to put into your Smile account to make it happen.

 But if it’s more than 10% of your take-home pay, then you will need to adjust your living expenses accordingly.

 Fire extinguisher – debt and financial stress reduction (20% income)

-You will use your Fire Extinguisher account to put out any financial fires you have, such as credit card debts, saving for a home deposit, paying off your mortgage.
+You will use your Fire Extinguisher account to put out any financial fires you have, such as credit card debts, saving for a home deposit or paying off your mortgage.

-At different stages in your life you will use this for different things, but the 20 per cent should stay the same.
+You will use this at different stages in your life for different things, but the 20% should stay the same.

-That depends.
-Do you have any debt (other than a mortgage)?
-Then allocate the 20 per cent to paying down your debts until they’re gone.
+- Do you have any debt (other than a mortgage)?
+Then allocate the 20% to paying down your debts until they’re gone.